Tag: Emily Thornberry

 The below Parliamentary question was asked by Emily Thornberry on 2015-12-15.

-To ask the Secretary of State for Work and Pensions, what steps his Department has taken to evaluate the performance of the Fit for Work service since its launch.
+To ask the Secretary of State for Work and Pensions, how many and what proportion of patients referred to the Fit for Work service since its launch have since returned to work.

 Justin Tomlinson